the-modem-distro/pinephone_modem_sdk/README.md

 ### Collection of tools and scripts to build custom boot images for Quectel EG25G modem.

+## WARNING: Currently producing non-bootable builds in this branch

 #### Requirements
 Before you can use this make sure your OS has all the packages needed by Yocto